typicode/katon/README.md

 katon link 'harp --port $PORT'
 ```

+# Working with multiple versions of Node

+Katon supports [nvm](https://github.com/creationix/nvm).
+It will look for `.nvmrc` in your app directory or `~/.nvm/alias/default` to determine which node version to use.

 # Troubleshoot

 When opening your app in the browser, you may get errors:

 `No server found`

 Check that Pow daemon is running with `katon status`.

 `Proxy error`

 Check that Katon daemon is running with `katon status`.

 `An error has occurred: {"code":"ECONNREFUSED","errno":"ECONNREFUSED","syscall":"connect"}`

 Your app may not be listening to requests check `katon.log`.

 `Not found`

 If you get a 404, it's because your app directory is served using Katon embedded static server and it can't find an `index.html`.

-__About nvm__

-If you're using nvm and having problems, see discussion in [issue #3](https://github.com/typicode/katon/issues/3).
-Upcoming versions of Katon should make working with nvm easier.
+You may also want to check `katon.log` for more informations or run `katon` with `--verbose` option.

 # Contribute

-Katon is a recent project, you may find bugs, have issues or questions.
+Katon is a recent project, you may find bugs, have issues, suggestions or questions.
 Do not hesitate to fill an [issue](https://github.com/typicode/katon/issues) or contact me [@typicode](https://github.com/typicode).

-If you want to add a new feature or suggest an improvement, you can create an issue to discuss it.
+If you want to add a new feature, it's recommended to create an issue to discuss it before starting to code it.

 # Uninstall